Smoking and pregnancy

 According to the World Health Organization, tobacco products were responsible for 3.3 million lung disease-related deaths worldwide in 2017.

-Cigarette substitutes: how safe or effective are the alternatives to tobacco?
+Cigarette substitutes like e-cigarettes: how safe or effective are the alternatives to tobacco?

 Bushfires and your health